Scaling Manipulation Learning with Visual Kinematic Chain Prediction

 \subsection{Real Robot Experiments}

 \textbf{Setup.} We evaluate our VKT in a real-world language-conditioned pick-and-place task.
 The task input includes an RGB image and text instructions such as \enquote{put the cup into the blue box}.
 We adopt nine YCB objects such as balls, chips, and two boxes as place targets.
 Examples of this task and the forecasted kinematic chains are shown in Figure~\ref{fig:rr}.
-We implement a scripted policy using a DINOv2-based object detector~\citep{oquab2023dinov2} to collect 90 demonstrations as training data, with only 5 demonstrations for each object-container pair.
+We implement a scripted policy using a DINOv2-based object detector~\citep{zhang2024detectexamples} to collect 90 demonstrations as training data, with only 5 demonstrations for each object-container pair.
 We automatically compute the ground-truth visual kinematic chain with the robot's URDF and the calibrated camera parameters.
 We use a Kuka LBR iiwa robot.
 For the convolution head, we train the model to directly predict the pick and the place poses instead of predicting the full trajectory for simplicity, and use MoveIt~\citep{moveit} for path generation.

 \textbf{Results.} Table~\ref{tab:rr} shows the success rates of VKT in the real-world task.
 The overall success rate is the average of 65 independent runs with different object layouts.
 The BC Transformer (BCT) shares the same training and evaluation setup with VKT, but VKT outperforms BCT by a significant margin.
-Further, we discover that visual kinematic forecasting enables the use of 2D image augmentation for manipulation learning because the action space also resides in image planes, which is important to prevent overfitting in our experiment due to the small training set.
-In comparison, existing manipulation learning augmentations are applied in the 3D space~\citep{mitrano2022data}, which requires depth that is less available than RGB data, and has fewer categories than 2D image augmentations~\citep{xu2023comprehensive}.
+Further, we discover that visual kinematic forecasting enables the use of 2D image augmentation for manipulation learning because the action space also resides in image planes, which is important to prevent overfitting in our experiment due to the small training set. \rbt{We randomly augment the images through size scaling, translation, rotation, and perspective transform.} In comparison, existing manipulation learning augmentations are applied in the 3D space~\citep{mitrano2022data}, which requires depth that is less available than RGB data, and has fewer categories than 2D image augmentations~\citep{xu2023comprehensive}.